istio/istio/tests/integration2/README.md

 ## Diagnosing Failures

 The test framework will generate additional diagnostic output in its work directory.
-Typically, this is created under the host operating system's temporary folder (which can be overriden using
+Typically, this is created under the host operating system's temporary folder (which can be overridden using
 ```--istio.test.work_dir``` flag).
 The name of the work dir will be based on the test id that is supplied in
 a tests TestMain method.